 User-Defined Parameterizations In the event that a user-defined geometric parameterization package is to be used, the user must provide a file user_def_param_files.data.
 Since Fun3D will not be aware of any auxiliary files that may be needed by the user-defined parameterization package, those files should be listed here, with a single file name per line.
 Each file named here must be provided by the user.
-At run time, Fun3D will move the named files to the appropriate location prior to execution of the parameterization executable indicated by the user in ammo.input.
+At run time, Fun3D will move the named files to the appropriate location prior to execution of the parameterization executable indicated by the user in the &design namelist in design.nml.
 See also section 9.3.4 and section 9.5.1.